Mick Garris on good horror, Stephen King, and search histories

 MG: Absolutely.
 And it brings the gender issues into play, which nobody was doing in 1990.

 Then there’s the whole discussion of nature versus nurture.
 How your illness doesn’t define you, which I thought was progressive for the time as well.
-It’s something that we’re only just now getting around to, when everybody’s trying to go back and rewrite how we perceive monsters.
+It’s something that we’re only just now getting around to when everybody’s trying to go back and rewrite how we perceive monsters.

 MG: Writer Joseph Stefano did such a great job.
 I loved the script.
 When I read it, there were things that were a little old-mannish, and that required a little massaging.
 But it’s a great script.
 Because it’s about these characters that are so tortured, and particularly Norman, who is tortured above all, and being able to spend his childhood with him.
 His teen years, even younger with flashbacks.

 Henry Thomas was so fucking good in that film.
 When I met him, he lived in San Antonio, Texas.
 I went out there with our producer to meet him.
 I saw Henry, who stood up and he had those broad shoulders but was also very narrow.
 He looked just like Anthony Perkins.
 The same kind of stature.
 And that was it.
 We became good friends, and I cast him in the role.
-But I stumbled on it, just like with with Steven Weber.
+But I stumbled on it, just like with Steven Weber.
 I just stumbled on the right actor.

-What strikes me with Henry’s depiction of Norman, and especially in the depiction of Bates as a younger man, is that so many others would be inclined to immediately give him the sunken eyes and a hunchbacks to emphasize from the very beginning that —
+What strikes me with Henry’s depiction of Norman, and especially in the depiction of Bates as a younger man, is that so many others would be inclined to immediately give him the sunken eyes and a hunchback to emphasize from the very beginning that —

 MG: “He’s a monster!”